White piggy bank on a blue background

 Sell products or services you’ve created

-Turning up into people’s ears each week builds trust, so if you’ve got a product or service that ties into the content of your podcast you can introduce people to it via your show.
+And if you’ve got a product or service that ties into the content you’re sharing you can introduce it to your audience via your show.

-That’s what I do with my podcast, PodSchool.
+That’s what I do with my podcast, PodSchool

 People who listen to the show can get a sense of my teaching style and expertise.